omvikram/headless-cms-strapi/README.md

-# 🚀 Getting started with Strapi
+# 🚀 Getting started with Strapi CMS

+Check node --version
+Check npm --version

+Choose the folder in your machine where you want the project set up

+npx create-strapi@latest

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.